f20/power-models/README.md

 Licensing
 ---------

-All the components of this software are licensed under open source licences.
-Check the source code for details.
+Components of this software are licensed under open source licences; see the source code for details.

 THIS SOFTWARE AND DATA ARE PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF